-The City will adjust to this crisis to ensure the health and wellbeing of the community is our primary focus.
-We will engage with the community using the principles outlined in our Community Engagement Strategy to ensure that changing and emerging priorities are identified.
+The City will continue to adjust to this crisis to ensure the health and wellbeing of the community is our primary focus.

 Long Term Financial Plan (LTFP)

 The first part of the Resourcing Strategy consists of Council's Long Term Financial Plan - our ten-year financial planning document with an emphasis on long-term financial sustainability.
 Financial sustainability is one of the key issues facing local government due to several contributing factors including growing demands for community services and facilities, constrained revenue growth and ageing infrastructure.
 This is an important document, which aims to balance the community aspirations and goals against financial realities.
 Contained in this plan are: